Baseball Creation and Evolution

 The Giants and Dodgers Forsake New York

-The unusual set of factors that made departure possible, and then likely.
+The unusual set of factors that made departure possible, and then inevitable.

 The Continuing Legacy of the Brooklyn Dodgers